Russian Blue: Russian White, Black, and Tabby

-Russian Whites and Russian Blacks were created from crosses with domestic white cats which were allegedly imported from Russia.
+Russian Whites and Blacks were created from crosses with domestic white cats which were allegedly imported from Russia.
 The first line was developed by Frances McLeod (Arctic) in the United Kingdom during the 1960s and the second line produced by Dick and Mavis Jones (Myemgay) in Australia in the 1970s.
 By the late 1970s, the Russian White and Russian Black colours were accepted by cat fanciers in Australia (ACF) as well as in South Africa and now also in the United Kingdom (GCCF) as Russian cats (in different classes).
-However, the CFA and FIFe do not recognise any colour variation of the Russian Blue.
+However, the CFA, FIFe, TICA, and WCF do not recognise any colour variation other than blue for the Russian Blue.